 This Privacy Notice applies to any individual whose personal information we process in the course of providing insurance or related services or operating our business, including website users; individuals enquiring about career and employment opportunities; employees of intermediaries, coverholders and third party suppliers; policyholders; prospective policyholders and beneficiaries and claimants under our insurance policies.

 Insurance involves the use and disclosure of your personal information by various insurance market participants.
 The London Insurance Market Core Uses Information Notice, which can be found at https://www.londonmarketgroup.co.uk/gdpr describes how the insurance market participants process your personal information during the insurance lifecycle.
 We recommend you review this Core Uses Notice as well as this Privacy Notice.

 Satinwood Underwriting Limited is the controller and responsible for your personal data (collectively referred to as “Satinwood”, “we”, “us” or “our” in this Privacy Notice).

 Based in Lloyd’s, Satinwood have the licenses and financial strength to underwrite business and pay claims globally.
 The Satinwood underwriting team are supported by dedicated actuarial, wordings, claims and legal support to help take ideas from concept to reality.
 We actively seek ‘non-traditional’ or ‘niche’ risks while the majority of the insurance market has gravitated towards proven, cookie-cutter solutions.

-- Data in relation to regulatory issues from HM Treasury and other authorities, for example when someone is subject to a financial sanction they will appear on HM Treasury’s asset freezing list.
+For example when someone is subject to a financial sanction they will appear on HM Treasury’s asset freezing list

 The type of information we may collect and process about you will depend, in some circumstances, upon the type of insurance which we are offering or underwriting.